ckswilliams/modOpenREM/docs/install-prep.rst

     * Download a pre-compiled Win32 .exe NumPy file from http://sourceforge.net/projects/numpy/files/NumPy/.
 You need to download the file that matches the Python version, which should be 2.7.
 At the time of writing the latest version was 1.10.1, and the filename to download was ``numpy-1.10.1-win32-superpack-python2.7.exe``.
 The filename is truncated on SourceForge, so you may need to click on the *i* icon to see which is which.
-It's usually the third *superpack*.
+It's usually the first *superpack*.
     * Run the downloaded binary file to install NumPy.

 2. Or download a ``pip`` installable wheel file: